Chalwk77/JeriCraftDocs/docs/features/Main.md

 As you gain experience with a skill, you earn bonuses such as double drops, rare drops, or ability enhancement.

 For a full list of features, please visit: [mcmmo.org](mcmmo.org)

+See our [McMMO Guide](../guides/McMMO.md) for more information on how to use McMMO.

 Full list of MCMMO skills on our server: